Ardhat/docs/interprocessor.md

   </div>
 </section>

-At the Python prompt we can then instantiate a board, and an reporting iterator, then use it to get values from Ardhat, in this case the values of the A0.
+At the Python prompt we can then instantiate a board, and set and get values on {{<ardhat>}}.

+To read the value on an analog pin, you have to first turn on the analog value reporting for that pin.

+Note that
+- Analogue reads and PWM writes are normalized to a 0 ..
+1 range, and not the standard Arduino 0 ..
+255 and 0 ..
+1023.
+- You really need to start a separate iterator thread to stop old readings overflowing the serial buffer

+These commands will get you up and running reading Analog port 0.

 <section class="quickstart" >
   <div class="grid">